 School of Arts and Sciences

-Ananyaa Mehra is a sophomore Environmental Studies major and entrepreneurship minor from Mumbai, India.
+Ananyaa Mehra is a Environmental Studies major and entrepreneurship minor from Mumbai, India.
 At Tufts, she is involved with the Tufts Energy Group, Campus Sustainability Council, and is on the planning committee for the annual Energy Conference.
 She enjoys studying ecology, marine biology, and herpetology as well as renewable energy.

 Ananyaa’s passion for sustainability policy stems from her interest in human animal interactions, urban planning, and renewable technology.
 She examines sustainability at the intersection of technological, environmental, and social sustainability, and through the Campus Sustainability Council hopes to implement this perspective into the core values and foundation of the University.

 Co-Director of the Global Development and Environment Institute and Professor Emeritus of International Environmental Policy

 The Fletcher School

 William Moomaw is Emeritus Professor of international environmental policy and founding director of the Center for International Environment and Resource Policy at Fletcher.
 He currently serves as co-director of the Global Development and Environment Institute at Tufts, which he co-founded.
 He had a 26-year career in chemistry and environmental studies at Williams College, where he directed the Center for Environmental Studies.
 He served as AAAS Science Fellow in the U.S. Senate, where he worked on legislation that successfully addressed ozone depletion, and on legislation responding to the 1973 energy crisis.